OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 # Contrasts and multiple comparison testing

+*All we know about the world teaches us that the effects of A and B are always different in some decimal place for any A and B. Thus asking "are the effects different?" is foolish (John Tukey)*

 In Chapter 7 we have shown how to fit an ANOVA model to the observed data, which is very often the first step of data analysis, with two fundamental aims:

 1. determining the variance of the residual (unexplained) effects, that is the basis of statistical inference;